 Claude Desktop Extension

-BusyCal supports a Claude Desktop extension that lets Claude manage your calendars, search events and tasks, check your availability, find free time, and create or update calendar items — all through natural conversation.
+BusyCal supports a Claude Desktop extension (built on MCP) that lets Claude manage your calendars, search events and tasks, check your availability, find free time, and create or update calendar items — all through natural conversation.

 The extension connects to BusyCal through a local connection on your Mac.
 It does not need any extra permissions beyond what BusyCal already has.
 BusyCal needs to be running to handle requests — the extension launches it automatically if it is not already open.